Mark Terry: Research Work

 Mark Terry's recent research has been published by Palgrave Macmillan in the book The Geo-Doc: Geomedia, Documentary Film, and Social Change (2020).
-He is currently the Chair of the ADERSIM Arctic Group, the Advanced Disaster, Emergency, and Rapid Response Simulation program at York University in Toronto, Canada.
-He is also an Associate of the UNESCO Chair in Reorienting Education through Sustainability.
-He continues his research in digital media and humanitarian communications as a research fellow at the Dahdaleh Institute of Global Health Research and the Faculty of Environmental and Urban Change at York University in Toronto.
+He is currently an Associate to the UNESCO Chair in Reorienting Education through Sustainability.
+He continues his research in digital media and humanitarian communications as a research fellow at the Young Lives Research Lab and the Faculty of Environmental and Urban Change at York University in Toronto.
 He also serves as contract faculty of environmental studies teaching the courses EU/ENVS 1010: Introduction to Environmental Documentaries and EU/ENVS 5073: Social Movements, Activism and Social Change: Underrepresented Voices in Climate Change.